 - I really thought O.J. was innocent!

-- I left a bar in NYC that was playing Game 2 of the Lakers/Magic NBA Finals in 2009 to go eat pizza with a chick I had no shot with
+- I left a bar in NYC that was playing Game 2 of the Lakers/Magic NBA Finals in 2009 to go eat pizza with a girl I had no shot with (I’m a Magic fan.)

 - I can’t eat a piece of movie-theater popcorn until the first words of the movie are spoken